FedML-AI/FedML/fedml_experiments/distributed/fedavg/README.md

 For other nodes on your server, use a similar method to configure the SSH.

 ### **- config MPI host file**
-Modify the hostname list in "mpi_host_file" to correspond to your actual physical network topology.
+Modify the hostname list in "mpi_host_file" to correspond to your actual physical network topology (in linux, use "hostname" command to get the hostname).
 An example: Let us assume a network has a management node and four compute nodes (hostname: node1, node2, node3, node4).
 If you want use node1 and node2 to run our program, the "mpi_host_file" should be:
 > node1 \